wkz20042008/kf4005/SQL.md

 Your aim in this lab is to become familar with the management and use of simple databases using SQL.
 You will use the [MySQL](https://www.mysql.com/) database management system (DBMS) for the practical work.
-MySQL is the most widely used DBMS in the world.
+MySQL is the most widely used DBMS currently available.
 The lab assumes that you are working in a Linux environment (Ubuntu 16.04) but most methods that you see here will work in any environment (e.g. Mac OS/X, Windows, etc).